SentryShot/sentryshot/docs/3_Development.md

 ## The Plugin System

-Each plugin is a `dylib` shared library.
+Each plugin is a `cdylib` shared library.
 Enabled plugins are loaded at runtime with [libloading](https://github.com/nagisa/rust_libloading), unloading or reloading is not supported.

 https://github.com/luojia65/plugin-system-example